n8n-io/n8n-docs/docs/code-examples/index.md

 - __Expressions__

 	Use expressions to transform data in your nodes.
-You can use JavaScript in expressions, as well as n8n's built-in methods and variables.
+You can use JavaScript in expressions, as well as n8n's [Built-in methods and variables](/code-examples/methods-variables-reference/) and [Data transformation functions](/code-examples/expressions/data-transformation-functions/).

 	[:octicons-arrow-right-24: Expressions](/code-examples/expressions/)